 It feels like a dead weight and break-ups are hard enough without the added feelings of unease about your life choices.
 However, it's not just the end of relationships that prompt the need to do a Gok Wan makeover on your hair.
 Before big moments in my life – interviews, jobs, new cities – I have cut, coloured and sometimes ruined my hair, just for a taste of freedom.
 The thrill of the new and the unknown.

 A new haircut equals a new me.
 She's sassy, sexy, self-assured, and confident.
 She is better and more together, not sad and heartbroken although inside that may be exactly how she feels.

 Be careful, however, about making the drastic decision to cut, colour, shave or perm your hair.
 Alexa Chung once said of break-up haircuts: "Go and kiss loads of other people, but don't f*cking touch your hair.
 You'll still feel sad – and you'll have weird hair."

 Sadly, she's right.
 I may have cut my hair in the hopes that my feelings towards a broken relationship would suddenly disappear, but they didn't.
 I still feel sad and sometimes my heart aches.
 I look at the fringe with its cows lick and wayward right-hand side parting and remember the reason it's there and my breath catches.

-But then I think of everything else that I've gained along with the fringe: hope, optimism, excitement and a renewed vigour for the series I call my life.
+But then I think of everything else that I've gained along with the fringe: hope, optimism, excitement and a renewed vigour for life.
 Heartbreak, I hope, may come and go but I pray everything else that came with it stays.
 This fringe that I talk of like it's a person, has made me feel more empowered than I have in a very long time.